-March 01 2018, Holi
+March 20, 2019, Holi

 Holi is a very colourful and playful festival.
 It is celebrated in the Terai on one day, and in Kathmandu and the hill regions on the next day.
 People smear coloured powders on their friends, relatives and family members, and throw coloured water and water balloons.
 It’s important not to take any valuables out with you on this day, unless they are sealed in a plastic bag!

-Ghode Jatra is important in the Kathmandu Valley, and is celebrated to ward off demonic Gurumapa.
+Ghode Jatra is important in the Kathmandu Valley and is celebrated to ward off demonic Gurumapa.
 It is said the soul of the demon still lives underground at Tundikhel.
 To prevent him from rising again, a horse race is organised on this day by the Nepal Army.

-April 14 2018, Nepali New Year
+April 14, 2019, Nepali New Year (Bisket Jatra)

 This is a major holiday in Nepal.
 A particularly lively place to spend the day is Bhaktapur, where the Bisket Jatra festival takes place.
 A huge chariot carrying the god Bhairab is pulled through the streets, ending with a chariot battle at Bhaktapur’s Khalna Tole.